Fleet Management

 Another major benefit of using dash cams in fleet vehicles is the potential to lower insurance costs.
 Insurance providers are more likely to give you lower rates (discounts of between 10-20% in some cases) when you have a driver safety solution in place as a preventative measure.

-Additionally, by providing video footage of what happened in the event of an accident to an insurance company, dash cams can help to reduce the number of fraudulent insurance claims and mitigate the cost of settlements.
+Additionally, you can provide dash cam footage of what happened in the event of an accident to an insurance company, dash cams can help to reduce the number of fraudulent insurance claims and mitigate the cost of settlements.

 1. Improve Driver Behavior

-Dash cams play a vital role in improving driver behavior.
-By providing fleet managers with a visual record of driver behavior on the road, the information can be used to give drivers feedback and coaching, leading to safer and more efficient driving.
+Fleet dash cams can help you identify unsafe driving early and significantly improve driver behavior.
+You’ll have the video evidence to reduce dangerous driving habits and distracted driving.
+By providing fleet managers with video evidence of driver behavior on the road, the information can be used to educate drivers and provide driver coaching, leading to safer and more efficient driving.
 Regular monitoring of driver behavior can also help to identify any issues early on and provide the necessary support.

 1. Prevent Inaccurate Accident Claims

 False accident claims are a major concern for fleets.
-However, upwards of $400,000 can be saved in settlement and legal fees with the help of dash cams.
+However, large amounts of money can be saved in settlement and legal fees with the help of dash cams.
 The footage captured can be used as evidence in the event of an accident, helping to prevent inaccurate claims and protect drivers from false accusations.
 When two drivers claim no fault, providing unbiased video footage from your dash cam will also help to ensure fair judgement or exoneration.

 1. Cut Down on Labor Costs

 Easily cut down on labor costs by reducing the amount of time and resources needed to resolve accidents.
-With the footage captured by the cameras, fleet managers can more quickly and effectively resolve disputes, reducing the need for time-consuming investigations and negotiations.
+With video footage captured by the fleet dash cams, fleet managers can more quickly and effectively resolve disputes, reducing the need for time-consuming investigations and negotiations.
 Additionally, the footage can be used to train drivers on best practices and safe driving techniques, minimizing the need for costly retraining and reducing the risk of future collisions.

 1. Motivate Drivers and Reward Good Performance